Descanonge/tomate/doc/source/scanning.rst

 ----------------

-The scanning function is set by :func:`FGConstructor.set_scan_in_file_func<data_loader.constructor.FGConstructor.set_scan_in_file_func>` .
-The function send to this receive a CoordScan object, a filename, and values previously scanned in the filename (see below).
+The scanning function is set by :func:`Constructor.set_scan_in_file_func<data_loader.constructor.Constructor.set_scan_in_file_func>` .
+The function should receive a CoordScan object, a filename, and values previously scanned in the filename (see below).
-It must returns one or more values, and the corresponding index in the file.
+It must returns one or more values, and the corresponding indices in the file.
 If there is no index, the function should return `None`.

-There are already existing function in the :mod:`scan_library<data_loader.scan_library>` module.
+There are already existing functions in the :mod:`scan_library<data_loader.scan_library>` module.